MSaadat1/limajan1/README.md

 - 👋 Hi, I’m Mezhgan Saadat
 - 👀 I’m interested in making responsive website
-- 🌱 I’m currently learning to build project from scrach
+- 🌱 I’m currently learning to build project from scratch
 - 💞️ I’m looking to collaborate on having more than 50 resposive projects
 - 📫 How to reach me mezhgan.saadat@gmail.com